-If required, the keys can be collected at: Bane NOR Sentrallager Grorud, Østre Aker vei 256, Oslo.
+Keys can be collected from: Bane NOR Sentrallager Grorud, Østre Aker vei 256, Oslo.

-The orderer must acknowledge receipt of CTC keys and is obliged to return these when they are no longer needed.
-Lost keys are reported to Bane NOR.
+The orderer must acknowledge receipt of CTC keys and is obliged to return them when they are no longer needed.
+Lost keys must be reported to Bane NOR.

 Drivers must have a driving licence issued by a national safety authority and a certificate issued by the RU.
-The IM is not responsible for training or approval of drivers, train attendants or shunters.
+The IM is not responsible for training or approval of drivers, train attendants or shunting personnel.

-Requirements of relevance to train attendants and shunters are specified in the Training Regulations, the Train Operation Regulations and ERTMS Train Operation Regulations.
+Requirements of relevance to train attendants and shunters are specified in the Training Regulations and TSI-Ope.

 Pursuant to the Safety Management Systems Regulations, § 4-7, fifth paragraph, the IM is responsible for ensuring that its own emergency response plans and the emergency response plans of other RUs operating on the rail network are coordinated; and pursuant to the fourth paragraph, for ensuring that the emergency response measures are coordinated with relevant public authorities.

-Emergency response analyses for objects and routes provide central guidelines for emergency response analyses by the railway undertakings.
+Emergency response analyses for objects and routes provide central guidelines for emergency response analyses/plans by the railway undertakings.

 Bane NOR has described its emergency response system linked with unwanted incidents in accordance with the Safety Management Systems Regulations.
 This description indicates Bane NOR’s principles for dimensioning and prioritisation.

 A password is required to log in to the Emergency Response Portal.
-To receive a password, send an email to firstname.lastname@example.org
+To get a password, send an email to firstname.lastname@example.org

 In accordance with the Railway Infrastructure Regulations, § 3-11, third paragraph, Bane NOR must store communications in connection with traffic management securely and for a sufficient time in relation to the need for any potential investigation of railway accidents, serious railway incidents and railway incidents.